TPlatts04/Modern-TODO-List/Secondary Files/notes.md

 Coded so the confirm button within the pop-up is disabled when one of the criterias are not met.

 NOTES FOR TOMORROW:
-Code the confirm button within th epop-up, so user can create a new list with their given input Code the "10 List Limit" within the side navigation bar
+Code the confirm button within the pop-up, so user can create a new list with their given input Code the "10 List Limit" within the side navigation bar